-This World in Tohoku (WIT) event features Wataru Kainuma (Executive Director and Founder, Urushi Rocks Inc.; Director, Nonprofit Urushi Harunaka Kai), an entrepreneur from Fukushima Prefecture who aims to create a sustainable economy and society by promoting Japan’s long-standing tradition of urushi (Japanese lacquerware).
-The purpose of the event is also to commemorate the sixth year since the Great East Japan Earthquake.
-There will be an auction of beautiful urushi ware as well.
+This World in Tohoku (WIT) event featured Wataru Kainuma (Executive Director and Founder, Urushi Rocks Inc.; Director, Nonprofit Urushi Harunaka Kai), an entrepreneur from Fukushima Prefecture who aims to create a sustainable economy and society by promoting Japan’s long-standing tradition of urushi (Japanese lacquerware).
+The purpose of the event was also to commemorate the sixth year since the Great East Japan Earthquake.
+There was an auction of beautiful urushi ware as well.

 WIT is a cross-border social innovation platform that supports social entrepreneurs in the areas affected by the catastrophic earthquake and tsunami of 2011.
 It is led by Mio Yamamoto (Executive Director and Co-Founder, WIT), who is a USJC Associate.
-At this event, WIT will also introduce its cross-border activities to bring about social innovations and develop global citizens.
-After the talks by Mr. Kainuma and Ms. Yamamoto, participants will take part in a world-café style dialogue to explore how we can create a resilient civil society in Japan, the U.S. and beyond.
+At this event, WIT also introduced its cross-border activities to bring about social innovations and develop global citizens.
+After the talks by Mr. Kainuma and Ms. Yamamoto, participants took part in a world-café style dialogue to explore how we can create a resilient civil society in Japan, the U.S. and beyond.

 Please visit this page for more details.